text size

 How you contribute to your superannuation fund will determine if these contributions will be taxed or not (see concessional contribution and non-concessional contributions below).

 Investment earnings within your superannuation fund are generally taxed up to 15%.
 The tax you pay on withdrawals from your superannuation fund depends on how you withdraw it, the type of contribution made to your super fund and how old you are.
-You find more information about withdrawals in the Product Disclosure Statement.
+You can find more information about withdrawals in the Product Disclosure Statement.

 There are two types of superannuation contributions: